Rini23Laha/N26_data_task_10_2022/README.md

 like data duplicate ,division by 0 or invalid sum , empty transaction or no users data which can be handled more gracefully in this code.

 I also tried to load the full data of transaction.csv and users.csv into the athena database using both psycopy and using docker init.sql but i was getting the error ERROR: missing data for column "user_id"
-  Where: COPY transactions, line 2: ""
-  not  sure of the reason but please do let me know.
+  Where: COPY transactions, line 2: "" i was doing this beacuse to validate the result between python and sql not  sure of the reason but please do let me know.

 ### Task 2